iterative/cml.dev/content/docs/ref/runner.md

 </tab>
 </toggle>

-Outside of this, you will likely need to permissions for your application.
+You may also require additional permissions specific to your application (for example, ...).
-These other permissions should be managed serperately and exposed as independent credentials or specified during the `cml runnner` command with:
+These additional permissions should be managed separately, and exposed either as independent credentials or via [`--cloud-permission-set`](https://cml.dev/doc/ref/runner#--cloud-permission-set)
-[`--cloud-permission-set`](https://cml.dev/doc/ref/runner#--cloud-permission-set)